Nguyễn Ngọc Loan: Later life

-In 1975, during the fall of Saigon, Loan fled South Vietnam to the United States.
+In 1975, during the fall of Saigon, Loan approached the US Embassy for evacuation, but was refused, and he and his family escaped aboard an RVNAF airplane and eventually reached the US.
 There he moved to Dale City, Virginia.
-He then opened a restaurant called "Les Trois Continents" in the Washington, D.C. suburb of Burke, Virginia at Rolling Valley Mall.
-The restaurant served hamburgers, Vietnamese cuisine, and pizza, but was described as more of a pizzeria.
-Loan also worked as a secretary in a Washington firm at this time.
-When interviewed, Loan stated "All we want to do is to forget and to be left alone."
+He then opened a restaurant named "Les Trois Continents" in the Washington, D.C. suburb of Burke, Virginia at Rolling Valley Mall.
+The restaurant served pizza, hamburgers, and Vietnamese cuisine, but was described as more of a pizzeria.
+Local critics were unimpressed with the quality of the food.
+Loan also worked as a secretary in a Washington company at this time.
+When interviewed, Loan stated "All we want to do is to forget and to be left alone".

 Adams later apologized in person to Loan and his family for the damage his photograph did to his reputation.

-House of Representatives member Elizabeth Holtzman forwarded a list of Vietnamese officials who may have committed crimes (including Loan) to Immigration and Naturalization Service (INS).
+House of Representatives member Elizabeth Holtzman forwarded a list of Vietnamese officials who may have committed war crimes (including Loan) to Immigration and Naturalization Service (INS).
 House of Representatives member Harold S. Sawyer later requested the Library of Congress investigate Loan.
-In 1978, the INS contended that Loan had committed a war crime, following a report by the Library of Congress which concluded that the summary execution of Nguyễn Văn Lém had been illegal under Vietnamese law, in an attempt to revoke his permanent resident status to ensure that he could not become a United States citizen.
+In 1978, the INS contended that Loan had committed a war crime, following a report by the Library of Congress which concluded that the summary execution of Nguyễn Văn Lém had been illegal by Vietnamese law, in an attempt to revoke his permanent resident status to ensure that he could not become a United States citizen.
 They approached Adams to testify against Loan, but Adams instead testified in his favor and Loan was allowed to stay.
 The deportation was halted by the intervention of United States President Jimmy Carter, who stated that "such historical revisionism was folly".

 Loan visited the Vietnam Veterans Memorial and praised it.

-In 1991, he closed his restaurant and retired after a decline in business following increased publicity about his past.
-Adams recalled that on his last visit to the pizza parlor shortly before it closed, he had seen written on a toilet wall, "We know who you are, you fucker".
+In 1991, Loan closed his restaurant and retired after a decrease of business caused by increased publicity about his past.
+Adams recalled that on his last visit to the pizza parlor soon before it closed, he had seen written on a toilet wall, "We know who you are, you fucker".

 Death

 Nguyễn Ngọc Loan died of cancer on 14 July 1998, aged 67, in Burke, Virginia.
 After his death, Adams praised him: "The guy was a hero.
 America should be crying.
 I just hate to see him go this way, without people knowing anything about him."

-Eddie Adams wrote a eulogy to Loan in Time:The general killed the Viet Cong; I killed the general with my camera.
-Still photographs are the most powerful weapon in the world.
-People believe them, but photographs do lie, even without manipulation.
-They are only half-truths.
-What the photograph didn't say was, "What would you do if you were the general at that time and place on that hot day, and you caught the so-called bad guy after he blew away one, two or three American soldiers?"